 The watch is also water resistant up to 50 meters, so you can swim while wearing it (though you don’t want to dive or snorkel with this model).

 Cost is 470.50

 The unique color schemes of the MW5 would be enough for some people.
 But you also have to consider the Swiss Chronograph movement, the gravity satellite that keeps the watch accurate, and the overall light weight (135 grams) of the watch.

 There’s also three sub dials on the face and a 2 year warranty valid anywhere you purchase it.

 Cost is $465

 There’s also a synthetic band with buckle closure for secure fit.
-And the watch is perfect for water sports with its 200 meters of water resistance.
+And this solar-powered watch is perfect for water sports with its 200 meters of water resistance.

 Cost is $464.99

 Both the band and the case for this Victorinox model are coated in PVD stainless steel.
 The watch face features 3 sub dials.
 And the Chrono Classic is a great water sport model that comes with a surprising water resistance of 330 feet when you consider the price.